riebeekn/experiments-in-meteor-blog/_drafts/meteor-client-integration-testing-with-velocity-and-jasmine-part-2.md

 <img src="../images/posts/meteor-client-testing-with-velocity-and-jasmine/user.png" class="img-responsive" />

-Next we're going to need a way to login and logout in our tests.
+Next we're going to need a way to login and logout from within our tests.
 We could interact with the UI to do so, but we're going to circumvent that by just calling the appropriate Meteor methods.

-To do so we'll create a new file in our testing package.
+So we'll create a new file for this purpose in our testing package.

 #####Terminal
 {% highlight Bash %}